Healthy Chicken Lettuce Wraps

 How to Store Chicken Lettuce Wraps

 Refrigerating: You can store leftover cooked chicken filling in a sealed container in the refrigerator for up to 3 days.
-Don’t assemble the lettuce wraps until you’re ready to eat.
+Don’t assemble the wraps until you’re ready to eat.

 Reheating: You can reheat the chicken filling in a covered sauté pan on medium low heat with a splash of water, until warmed through.
 Or microwave in a bowl with a splash of water, covered loosely with a damp paper towel, about 45 seconds to 1 minute.